shwanson/eye-tracking/README.md

 filters.
 Selecting a subject or stimulus updates the plots for that subset, or choose **All** to view everything.

+The **Load Images** button lets you associate stimulus IDs with image files.
+The filename (without extension) is used as the stimulus ID.
+When a matching image is available the heatmap and scanpath views display it as a background.

 In the **Group Analysis** tab pick a group variable (such as `subject` or `stimulus`) and a metric (`dwell_prop`, `ttf_ms`, or `n_fixations`).
 Click **Run Analysis** to compute statistics and draw the group heatmap.
 After